At Sterling, we conduct business ethically, with integrity, and transparently with all of our stakeholders.

 Sterling is committed to fostering dialogue between management and employees through multiple channels.

 Supervisors are expected to maintain an environment that promotes open communication.
-In addition, Sterling hosts an independent compliance EthicsLine for employees and external parties to report concerns about ethical or questionable conduct they may not be comfortable discussing with their management or a member of HR.
+In addition, Sterling hosts an independent compliance EthicsLine for employees and external parties to report concerns about ethical or questionable conduct they may not be comfortable discussing with their management or a member of human resources.

-In addition to the Code, and other policies, Sterling provides several channels for employee communications and training, including an internal publication; Ethics & Compliance Tip-of-the-Month, New Hire Orientation, as well as virtual and instructor-led training.
+In addition to the Code, and other policies, Sterling provides several channels for employee communications and training, including the LRN (formerly Legal Research Network) interactive training portal; periodic Ethics & Compliance reminders, New Hire Orientation, as well as virtual and instructor-led training.

 The goal of this initiative is to —